Finding African American Families for Foster Children: Tips for Workers & Agencies

 by Diane Riggs

-Issued this spring, the most recent AFCARS report* suggests that by October 2003, more than 40 percent of children in foster care who needed adoptive familiesnearly 50,000were African American.
+The federal fiscal year 2003 AFCARS report suggests that by October 2003, more than 40 percent of children in foster care who needed adoptive familiesnearly 50,000were African American.
 By contrast, as of July 2003, only 13.3 percent of the entire U.S. population was black.
 This appalling disproportionality makes the task of recruiting African American families particularly important.
 Of course, the Multi- ethnic Placement Act makes recruiting families who are representative of the communities from which the children come a legal imperative as well.
 Below are reminders about and examples of effective ways to recruit African American families.

 Some Basic Truths